Rent Hombre (1967)

 17/09/2022

-Modern revisionist, western that reflected contemporary American civil rights as much as the historic persecution of Native Americans.
-Paul Newman plays a white settler who was adopted by Apaches as a young man.
-Finding himself a second class citizen on a hazardous stagecoach journey, he reluctantly employs his combat skills to save the lives of his fellow passengers when they are held up by bandits.
+Revisionist western which reflects '60s US civil rights more than the historic persecution of Native Americans.
+Paul Newman plays a white settler adopted by Apaches as a young man.
+Finding himself a second class citizen on a hazardous stagecoach journey, he reluctantly uses his combat skills to save the lives of his fellow passengers when held up by bandits.

-So it's a liberal reshuffle of the old western classic Stagecoach.
-Though John Ford is unlikely to have featured the avaricious Fredric March who starves Native Americans on a reservation and pockets the profit.
-Newman plays that archetype of American cinema, the isolationist who is eventually persuaded to act for the greater good.
+So it's a liberal reshuffle of the old western classic, Stagecoach.
+Though John Ford is unlikely to have featured characters like the avaricious Fredric March who starves Native Americans on a reservation and pockets the profit.
+Newman plays that archetype of US cinema, the isolationist eventually persuaded to act for the greater good.

-It is a terse morality tale with few diversions.
-In the ensemble cast, Newman is effortlessly cool.
-Diane Cilento is moving as a sassy, wise but lonely woman facing up to middle age.
+It is a morality tale with few diversions.
+Newman is an effortlessly cool hero.
+Among the support cast, Diane Cilento is moving as a sassy, wise but lonely woman facing up to middle age.
 As ever, Richard Boone makes a convincingly brutal outlaw.

-There is an epic score and fine cinematography.
-The film deals with the oppressive, psychological violence of prejudice, and the personal injury of living in its grip.
-It's a philosophically interesting film, with plenty of suspense and strong characters, and a key star vehicle for peak period Paul Newman.
+There is an epic score and impressive cinematography.
+The theme is the psychological violence of prejudice, and the personal injury of living in its grip.
+It's a philosophically interesting film, with suspense and strong characters; and a key star vehicle for peak period Paul Newman.

 1 out of 1 members found this review helpful.